Softball: Sea Gulls open new stadium with 5-3 win vs. Clarkson

 “I just come in there, try to get three outs and finish up the game,” Mizelle said.
 “I think the other pitchers did well today, and I just did my job.”

-The Sea Gulls didn’t register many hits against Clarkson, but they made each one count.
+The Sea Gulls did not register many hits against Clarkson, but they made each one count.
 Three out of the five hits by the Sea Gulls resulted in runs batted in.

-Trotter led the way for Salisbury recording two hits, including the solo homerun.
+Trotter led the way for Salisbury, recording two hits, which included the solo homerun.
 Leanne Collins made her impact felt at the plate as well as in the outfield.
 She made a catch running up from her position and then throwing to first to complete a double play.

 Errors have haunted the Sea Gulls early in the season so it was a positive for them to have none against Clarkson.